 Wildlife on the island consists mainly of coconut, land and warrior crabs; small lizards and geckos; feral donkeys; a myriad of tropical birds, and many insects.
 All residents make every effort to maintain the ecological integrity of Diego Garcia and as a result, all life forms on the island, including live shellfish, are protected by British law.

 Entry into Diego Garcia is restricted, requiring area clearance by the Commanding Officer of Navy Support Facility, Diego Garcia for all military and civilian personnel.
 Only active duty, unaccompanied military personnel and Department of Defense (DOD) civilians are assigned to Diego Garcia.
 There is also a large population of contractors.
-Active duty military couples are not allowed simultaneous assignments to Diego Garcia.
+Active duty military and DOD civilian couples are not allowed simultaneous assignments to Diego Garcia.
 There is a total of 2,438 people on the island, 396 joint forces military and over 2,000 civilians.

 Diego Garcia, British Indian Ocean Territory is located at 7 Degrees South Latitude, off the tip of India.
 Diego Garcia is exclusively a military installation located on a small host country atoll in the Chagos Archipelago.
 The heavily vegetated island has an area of 6,720 acres.
 The average elevation is four feet above sea level.
 The maximum elevation is 22 feet.
 This island is horseshoe shaped with a perimeter of approximately 40 miles.